jsommers/cbook/basictypes.rst

 Numbers in the source code such as 234 default to type int.
 They may be followed by an 'L' (upper or lower case) to designate that the constant should be a long, such as 42L.
 Similarly, an integer literal may be followed by 'LL' to indicate that it is of type ``long long``.
 Adding a 'U' before 'L' or 'LL' can be used to specify that the value is unsigned, e.g., 42ULL is an ``unsigned long long`` type.

-An integer constant can be written with a leading 0x to indicate that it is expressed in hexadecimal --- 0x10 is way of expressing the number 16.
-Similarly, a constant may be written in octal by preceding it with "0" --- 012 is a way of expressing the number 10.
+An integer constant can be written with a leading 0x to indicate that it is expressed in hexadecimal (base 16) --- 0x10 is way of expressing the number 16.
+Similarly, a constant may be written in octal (base 8) by preceding it with "0" --- 012 is a way of expressing the number 10.

 Type combination and promotion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^